 C8.
 Entrance exams

+Co.
+Entrance exams

-A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-X Yes No
+A. Does your institution make use of S. degree-seeking applicants?
+X Ye or SAT Subject T Test scores in adm ission decisions f for first-time, first t-yea

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2012.
+If yes, place check marks in the approp Fall 2013. riate boxes below to reflect your institution's policies for use in admission for

+ADMISSION

-Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests X
+Require Recommend Require for Consider If Not Used

+SAT or ACT V Some Submitted

+ACT only H H H H

+SAT only H H H H H

+SAT and SAT Subject Tests or

+ACT

+SAT Subject Tests X

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2012, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):
+B. If your institution will make use of the Fall 2013, please indicate which ONE coadmissions process): ACT with Writing component reconstructions and the ACT with Writing component reconstructions.
+ACT with or without Writing component reconstructions. of the follow uired ommended wing applies (reg

-\\\\ ACT with Writing component required

-ACT with Writing component recommended

-X ACT with or without Writing component accepted